judyzhang25/A-M-Chess-Camps/README.md

 Many objects are created with some element of randomness so you will get slightly different results each time it is run.
 However, instructors and users are fixed.
 If there were any users in this phase, all the users in the system have a password of 'secret'.
 In terms of users there are two admins (Alex and Mark) and five instructor-level users (our five Head TAs: Becca, Rick, Jordan, Connor, and Sarah).
 The email for each will be their first name in all lowercase + "@razingrooks.org".

-This project caters to three users: guest, parent, and admin.
+This project caters to four users: guest, parent, instructor, and admin.
 Upon running rails server, you can expect some pages like the site below.

 ### Guest ###
 Guests only have access to the home page, camps index and show, and curriculums index and show.
 They have the option of logging in or creating an account to access the site.